hyundai-robotics/doc-arc-weld/8_Application_function/3_Arc_sensing/3_2_arcsen_condition_advanced.md

 This setting defines the asymmetric sensing ratio when the left and right bead widths are different.<br>
 A positive value indicates the right direction when viewed from the back of the torch in the welding direction, and a negative value indicates the left direction.

+{% hint style="info" %}
+  During arc sensing, if `weavings_.asymetric_sensing_ratio=10` is executed, asymmetric tracking will occur towards the right, maintaining the right-side current 10A higher.
+  If this value is set to a negative number, asymmetric tracking will occur towards the left.
+{% endhint %}

 ---